GMC-DRL/MetaBox/README.md

 ![overview](docs/overview.png)

-We have divided `RELOPS` into five modules: **Black Box Optimizer, Test Suite, Trainer, Tester and Logger.**
+`RELOPS` can be divided into six modules: **MetaBBO-RL, Test suites, Baselines, Trainer, Tester and Logger.**

-`MetaBBO-RL` is used for optimizing black box problems and consists of a reinforcement learning agent and backbone optimizer.
+* `MetaBBO-RL` is used for optimizing black box problems and consists of a reinforcement agent and a backbone optimizer.

-`Testsuites` are used for generating training and testing sets, including **bbob**, **bbob-noisy**, and **protein docking**.
+* `Test suites` are used for generating training and testing sets, including **bbob**, **bbob-noisy**, and **protein docking**.
+* `Baselines` are proposed algorithms including **BBO**, **MetaBBO-RL**, **MetaBBO-SL** optimizers that we implemented for comparison study.

-`Trainer` is used to integrate the entire training process of the optimizer and consists of the instantiated agent, the **ENV** consisting of the optimizer and Train set.
-The trainer organizes the MDP process of reinforcement learning.
+* `Trainer` manages the entire learning process of the agent by building environments consisting of a backbone optimizer and a problem sampled from train set and letting the agent interact with environments sequentially.

-`Tester` is used to evaluate the optimization effect of the optimizer.
-It contains baseline algorithms, trained MetaBBO Agent, and Test set and can generate statistical test results using the above information.
+* `Tester` is used to evaluate the optimization performance of the MetaBBO-RL.
+By using the test set to test the baselines and the trained MetaBBO agent, it produces test log for logger to generate statistic test results.

-`Logger` implements several functions for displaying the logs of the training process and the results on the test set, which facilitate the improvement of the training process and observation of the optimizer's effect.
+* `Logger` implements multiple functions for displaying the logs of the training process and the results of the testing process, which facilitates the improvement of the training process and the observation of MetaBBO-RL's performance.

 ## Requirements